ericsizemore/pagination/README.md

 ### Arbitrary Pagination Metadata

 During both item total and slice callbacks you have the option of passing arbitrary metadata to the pagination object.
-This is an optional feature and is useful if you have a use-case where additional data is returned by these operations and you want to access it from the pagination object whilst listing the items.
+This is an optional feature and is useful if you have a use-case where additional data is returned by these operations, and you want to access it from the pagination object whilst listing the items.
 A good example of this is when using search engines such as [ElasticSearch](https://www.elastic.co/elasticsearch), you can pass back secondary information - like aggregations, etc. A generic example can be seen below:

 ```php